Timmmm/autorebase/README.md

 Simply run `autorebase` in your repo.
 This will perform the following actions

-1. Update `master`, by pulling it with `--ff-only` unless you have it checked out.
+1. Update `master`, by pulling it with `--ff-only` unless you have it checked out with pending changes.
 2. Create a temporary work tree inside `.git/autorebase` (this is currently never deleted but you can do it manually with `git worktree remove autorebase_worktree`).
-3. Get the list of branches that have no upstream, and aren't checked out.
+3. Get the list of branches that have no upstream, and aren't checked out with pending changes.
 4. For each branch:
   1. Try to rebase it onto `master`.
   2. If that fails due to conflicts, abort and try again for the previous commit.